BepInEx/HarmonyX/README.md

 ***

 <p align="center">
 	A library for patching, replacing and decorating .NET and Mono methods during runtime.
-Now powered by MonoMod!
+Now powered by MonoMod.RuntimeDetour!
 </p>

 ***

-> **NOTE**
-> The library is still WIP, see [current roadmap](https://github.com/BepInEx/HarmonyX/issues/2) for more details.
-> Note that this is a **fork** of Harmony 2 and not original version!

 ## About